giocalitri/calichat/README.md

 ## Missing features and TODOs

+* Move all the JS and CSS outside the templates.
 * Unit tests: I did not write any, but this should be priority #1 in a future iteration of the project
 * Docker environment so the code can run with (almost) production like settings